How to Test for Mold in Your Home

 STEP 1: Close off the space.

-Close the windows and doors in the room you’ll be testing 24 hours before performing the test.
+Before starting the mold test, homeowners will want to close the windows and doors in the room they’ll be testing 24 hours prior to testing.
 This allows potential mold spores to congregate without being disturbed by drafts.

 STEP 2: Set up the test kit.

-Remove the contents of the kit from its packaging.
-Typically, you’ll find at least a shallow plastic or glass petri dish with a lid and a label.
+The first step in testing is to remove the contents of the kit from its packaging.
+Typically, homeowners will find at least a shallow plastic or glass petri dish with a lid and a label.
 The inside of the petri dish has been treated with a substance known as a “microbial culture” that promotes the growth of mold spores.
-This should help you collect an adequate sample when testing for mold in the amount of time recommended by the manufacturer.
+This should help the homeowner collect an adequate sample when testing for mold in the amount of time recommended by the manufacturer.

 amazon.com